atk4/data/docs/quickstart.rst

 which will produce a (possibly) fresh copy of related entity and will either adjust it's DataSet or set the active record.

-Actions
+Queries
 =======

-Since NoSQL databases will always have some specific features, Agile Data uses the concept of 'action' to map into vendor-specific operations.
+Since various persistences will always have some specific features, Agile Data uses the concept of 'AbstractQuery' to map into vendor-specific queries.

-Aggregation actions
+Aggregation queries
 -------------------

 SQL implements methods such as sum(), count() or max() that can offer you some